yiranzhou/-LSRE--Yiran-Zhou-/Completions/ReflectiveReport.md

 |Check-out |The system should be able to check out for guests.|WHY: The user want to check out for guest.
 BENIFIT: the user can use this system to check out for guests.|Only the user has privilege can check out for guests.|

 Step 2 Place

+The second step (Place) is centered around what abstraction level the now specified requirements resides on and last (Abstraction) each requirement goes through a work-up.
+At second step, RAM consists of a number of abstraction levels (the driving motor of the model).
+This step involves analyzing what level a requirement is on and placing it on this level.
+The four abstraction levels are Product level(goal),Feature level(features), Function level(functions/actions) and Component level(details- consists of)
 According to Step 1, these requirements are placed in following abstract level.
 ![step 2](https://lh3.googleusercontent.com/-YfzJiQ-zXaE/WK84CWjnMSI/AAAAAAAAAJE/F56KlkVsejcjZ9DpuNoDFKWXcAKy2P9PgCL0B/w530-d-h150-p-rw/Step%2B2.png)

 Step 3 Break Down Requirements

+The third step of RAM involves abstracting and/or breakdown of a requirement, depending on the initial placement of the original requirement.
+The work-up process involves creating new requirements (called work-up requirements hereafter) on adjacent abstraction levels or linking to already existing ones, depending on the situation.
+Besides, there are another 10 attributes, such as Requirement Source, Requirement Owner, Requirements Manager and so forth.